A roofing contractor’s guide to BS 8612

 When choosing dry-fix systems, contractors should:

 - Ensure that they meet the recommendations of BS 8612 or that they have BBA certification.

 - Know that dry-verge products can no longer be installed with just a nail fixing into the end grain of the batten.
 Instead, mechanical engagement should be on the face of the batten.
 To help contractors and specifiers meet this requirement, we’ve developed our own batten-end clip.

 - Understand that BS 8612 only sets out the minimum performance requirements - so there will still be quality differences between compliant products.

 It’s also a good idea to switch over to BS 8612-compliant products as soon as possible, and also be sure to update your buying policies accordingly.

 As experts in dry-fix roofing systems, with more than 30 years of experience, Marley supports BS 8612 and we believe that it, like BS 5534, will help to improve pitched roofing throughout the UK’s building stock.
 Our roofing systems are also backed by a full 15-year guarantee for additional buying confidence.

 To learn more about the British Standards that apply to dry-fix roofing systems, please take a look at our extensive collection of online resources.
-You can also contact our technical team on 01283 722588 to discuss your project.
+You can also contact our technical team using our local Marley specialist finder.